henkjannl/BedClock/README.md

     <img src="02 User interface/Blender render/User manual.png" alt="drawing" width="800"/>
 </p>

-Normally, the display is empty, because even at the least intense setting the OLED display produces too much light to sleep well.
+Normally, the display is empty, because even at the least intense setting, the OLED display produces too much light to sleep well.

 After one press of the left button, the time is displayed.

-On subsequent presses of the left button, the user toggles through the following settings:
+When pressing the left button multiple times, the user toggles through the following settings:
 * LED intensity
 * LED color
 * Timer that switches off the LED lights
 * Intensity of the OLED display

+Settings can be changed with the button on the right.
+Settings are stored in the non volatile memory of the ESP32.

 After pressing the left button again, the display switches back to the time.
 If the buttons are not pressed for some time, the display switches off again.

-Settings can be changed with the button on the right.
-Settings are stored in the non volatile memory of the ESP32.

 ## Hardware